Morning Translation: 28 December 2025, Randall Jarrell, "90° Nord"

 An example of the syntaxis interrupta would be the lines: “re-/leased, re-/deemed, ours.”
 In the German original, this appears as “aus-/gelöst, ein-/gelöst, unser”.
 Taken as prose, “ausgelöst” means caused/released/unleashed and “eingelöst” means cashed-in/redeemed/honored {as pertaining to exchange value].
 The tricky part is the German verb “lösen”, which on its own means “[to] solve” but also can mean resolve/dissolve/loosen/untie/detach, etc., basically a muddy incline leading into a semantic abyss which Celan excavates by means of his scalpel called enjambment (whether fashioned from sharpened bone, jade, or meteorite, I wonder?).
 Unfortunately, while I’ve also got some room to play in English with di-/re-/ab-/un- + solve, none of these match the German meaning(s), so I recreated alternate re-/re- echo in the translation.
 However, who knows; while the meaning(s) are a departure, something like “re-/solved, ab-/solved, ours” might work.
 It depends on which semantic register is worth preserving here - the larger, syntactically-driven one (i.e. the prosaic) or the slipstream between the fractured lines?

 In a word (or two), the sensation of reading Celan in German is jarring and othering; we are reading a language that, while it is semantically accessible, feels alien and removed from any day-to-day human speech.
 While we might understand, we don’t recognize the language as “German”.
-At the most intense, I experience a slight panic, like when touching your arm after you’ve napped on it for an hour and have to flop it around for a few seconds until you can even move it again.
 This “othering” was a manifestation of Celan’s surviving the Holocaust and writing in the language of those who perpetrated it, utilizing the very tool (language) that facilitated its execution at the most basic level.
 For many years I’ve contemplated Celan’s German and its gesturing and venturing towards, its disappearing into the incommunicable.

 The Latin “unde suspirat cor” translates to “from which our hearts sigh”.
 This is a quote from the libretto of Exsultate, jubilate (K. 165) by W.A.
 Mozart.
 The full libretto is as follows (Latin translation curtesy of Wikipedia):